visserle/AnkiOps/README.md

 ### How can I share my AnkiOps collection?

-Use `ankiops package --no-ids` to export your local AnkiOps collection to a clean JSON package file without profile-specific IDs.
+Use `ankiops serialize --no-ids` to export your local AnkiOps collection to a clean JSON file without profile-specific IDs.
 Add `--include-media` to bundle media files from the Anki media folder into a ZIP archive.
-Recipients can import either format with `ankiops unpackage <package-file>`, which creates a new local AnkiOps directory on their machine and imports media to their Anki folder with smart conflict resolution.
+Recipients can import either format with `ankiops deserialize <file>`, which creates a new local AnkiOps directory on their machine and imports media to their Anki folder with smart conflict resolution.
 Alternatively, you could share your collection using the native Anki export (`.apkg`), or by sharing your plain Markdown files along with the `media/AnkiOpsMedia` folder.
 Make sure to remove all ID tags from your Markdown files first, as they are profile-specific.

 ### How can I migrate my existing notes into AnkiOps?